BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

-By eliminating $\gamma$ in Eq.~\ref{pfa} and Eq.~\ref{pd} and with the help of Eq.~\ref{power} and Eq.~\ref{snrdef} we are able to obtain an equation for the number of samples $N$ required to detect robustly the conscious EEG component $c$:
+By eliminating the detection threshold $\gamma$ in Eq.~\ref{pfa} and Eq.~\ref{pd} and with the help of Eq.~\ref{power} and Eq.~\ref{snrdef} we are able to obtain an equation for the number of samples $N$ required to detect robustly the conscious EEG component $c$:

-which means that with a constant $\sigma_r$ one just needs to average the power over $N$ timesteps (Eq.~\ref{power}) to obtain a robust detection and with sufficiently large $N$ it is always possible to perform a robust detection.
-However, we need to remind us that $r[n] = a[n] + b[n]$ is non-stationary and that the corresponding variance of the noise $\sigma_r$ is non-stationary.
+which means that at a constant noise power $\sigma_r$ one just needs to average over $N$ timesteps (Eq.~\ref{power}) to obtain a robust detection and with sufficiently large $N$ it is always possible to perform a robust detection.

-In particular the artefact part $a[n]$ is non-stationary, for example when a person suddenly smiles or speaks with changing EMG activity which is even the case for pure mental tasks \cite{Whitham2008}.
-To capture the noise uncertainty we define the parameter $\rho$ which is the ratio between the largest noise variance $\sigma_{r,\textrm{max}}^2$ over the smallest one $\sigma_{r,\textrm{min}}^2$:
+However, brain recordings are contaminated by non-stationary noise and we need to extend the above analytics to take into account the random changes of the noise variance.
+To capture this noise uncertainty we define the parameter $\rho$ which is the ratio between the largest noise variance $\sigma_{r,\textrm{max}}^2$ and the smallest one $\sigma_{r,\textrm{min}}^2$:

-Our nominal variance $\sigma^2_r$ of the signal is then defined as:
+Our nominal noise variance $\sigma^2_r$ is then defined as: